tubery/view-upcoming-games/README.md

 Genres, platforms, low due to low amount of fetched items, fix this

+Card sorting - messed up due to months days and years, covert to Date object possibly

+Figure out how to implement user filter on api side rather than client side

 Sort correctly - sorting by month and year instead of timestamp

 Filter Logic